Tawa railway station: Replacement of station building

 In 2012, the station building was found to have a 10 cm lean and to be in poor condition due to major water leaks in the roof affecting the structure.
 The building was closed after an inspection in January while the work needed to repair or replace the building was assessed.

-The Greater Wellington Regional Council decided to replace the station building in June 2012; at an estimated cost for an erecting a new shelter in three months of about $600,000.
+The Greater Wellington Regional Council decided to replace the station building in June 2012, at an estimated cost of about $600,000 for erecting a new shelter in three months.
 The existing building would require earthquake strengthening and replacement of 80% of the structure, costing possibly $2 million and taking 18 months.

 Tawa Station closed from 26 December 2012 to 20 May 2013 for replacing the station building and upgrading the platform and pedestrian overbridge.
 A shuttle bus service from the Tawa Junction temporary car park to an adjacent station, and a Rail Replacement Bus Stop on Duncan Street were provided.
 The pedestrian overbridge remained open, apart from short term closures.
 The new station building opened on 20 May 2013.
 The new building has a series of decorative panels of the station history.